panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 ```javascript
 true && false && true; // => false
 ```
-The evaluation starts from left and moves to right.
+The evaluation starts from left and moves to the right.
 Passing the first `true` operand, the second operand `false` is a falsy value.
 Thus `false` becomes the result of the entire expression.
 The third operand `true` is not evaluated.

 When operands are numbers: